All Products

 Note

-OSS provides a server-side encryption mechanism to protect static data.
-You can use the mechanism in scenarios that require high security or compliance.
-If you specify a server-side encryption method, the objects that contain the session records are encrypted by using the method.
-For more information, see Server-side encryption.
+OSS server-side encryption protects static data.
+Use it in scenarios that require high security or compliance.
+The session record objects are encrypted with the specified method.
+See Server-side encryption.

-The first time you configure delivery settings, the system creates a service-linked role that grants Cloud Assistant access to Simple Log Service and OSS resources.
-This way, you can deliver session records to specific Simple Log Service Logstores or OSS buckets.
-If the service-linked role already exists, the system does not re-create the role.
-You can manage the role for Cloud Assistant based on your business requirements.
-For more information, see Manage the service-linked role for ECS Cloud Assistant.
+On first configuration, the system creates a service-linked role that grants Cloud Assistant access to SLS and OSS resources.
+If the role already exists, the system skips creation.
+See Manage the service-linked role for ECS Cloud Assistant.

 111.png